joaomacalos/sfcr/README.md

 The goal of `sfcr` is to provide an intuitive and `tidy` way to estimate stock-flow consistent (SFC) models with R.

-With `sfcr`, the models are written entirely with R and use the standard R syntax.
-Furthermore, their output is a `tibble` that are easily manipulated with the `tidyverse` tools and plotted with `ggplot2`.
+With `sfcr`, the models are written entirely with R using the standard R syntax.
+Furthermore, their output is a `tibble` that is easily manipulated with the `tidyverse` tools and plotted with `ggplot2`.

 ## Installation